SylvainTirreau/hubspot-cms-JetBrains/REFERENCES.md

 - exp_test(name of expression test) Specify which expression test to run for making the selection

 ## |shuffle
-Randomly shuffle a given list, returning a new list with all of the items of the original list in a random order

 ## |slice
 Slice an iterator and return a list of lists containing those items.
 Parameters:
-- slices(number) Specifies how many items will be sliced
+- slices(number) Specifies how many items will be sliced.
+Maximum value is 1000.
 - fillWith(object) Specifies which object to use to fill missing values on final iteration

 ## |sort